 - System Software: Lexical analysis, parsing, syntax-directed translation, code generation, and optimization, Assemblers, linkers and loaders for microprocessors, operating systems – processes, threads, inter-process communication, synchronization, deadlocks, CPU scheduling, memory management and virtual memory, file system, I/O systems, protection, and security module.

 - Information Systems and Software Engineering: Information gathering, requirement and feasibility analysis, data flow diagrams, process specifications, input/output design, process life cycle, planning and Detailed managing the project, design, coding and testing, implementation, maintenance.

-Network security: basic concepts of public key and private key cryptography.
-Hash function, Digital Signature, Firewalls, User authentication – Token based, Biometric, Remote user authentication, Intrusion detection systems, honey pots, Denial of Service.
+Network security: basic concepts of a public key and private key cryptography.
+Hash function, Digital Signature, Firewalls, User authentication – Token-based, Biometric, Remote user authentication, Intrusion detection systems, honey pots, Denial of Service.
 Wireless network, 2G and 3G Networks, Bluetooth.

 - Web Technologies: HTML5, CSS3, XML, basic concept of client-server computing, web server, proxy server, web application development, MVC architecture, web services, frontend, and backend technologies.